UFO-Studios/AlienBot-Discord/README.md

-# counter66
+# AlienBot 2.0
-A Discord bot that adds in a counting channel.
+A Discord bot that doesnt yet work! help neede please! :D

-Project ran by @Parv66
+By @NiceygyLive